 Calculating the true cost of a buy to let or let to buy mortgage is not straightforward.

 Buy-to-let & Let-to-Buy mortgages are unlike the traditional residential mortgage you might take out for your own home, for instance, how much you can borrow does not specifically depend on how much you earn and is based on numerous factors: the earning potential of the property (i.e. the rental income), the equity or deposit readily available and the rental income calculations – and these vary greatly from lender to lender – all have an impact on the amount you can borrow.
+The Financial Conduct Authority does not regulate most forms of buy-to-let mortgage.

 A Buy-to-Let mortgage is a mortgage specifically designed for the purpose of buying a property to let to tenants rather than to live in oneself.